 define('NONCE_SALT', 'a1G(Q|X`eX$p%6>K:Cba!]/5MAqX+L<A4yU_&CI)*w+#ZB+*yK*u-|]X_9V;:++6');

-Replace each example phrase with your unique salt key generated from the WordPress API.
-Save and exit the file once you’ve replaced all the example phrases.
+Replace each example line with the unique salt line returned by the WordPress API.
+Save and exit the file once you have replaced every example value.

 sudo nano /etc/nginx/sites-available/example.com.conf